INGV/shakemap-input-eu/README.md

 - --end_time default value is current time
 - --minmag Minimal magnitude for searched events.
 Default value is `4.0`
 - --log_severity Log severity level.
 One of `DEBUG, INFO, WARN, ERROR, CRITICAL`.
 Default value is `INFO`
+- --verbose If true the summary detail of the events found is logged at the start of the process